cdo256/kfighter-physics-engine/readme.md

 The rigid-body physics engine for the unfinished game 'KFighter'.

+## About

 It's written from scratch in C++ but it may as well be in C since it uses so few of C++ features.
 It's currently Windows only but it's designed to be extended to other platforms in the future.
+I started it by following [a tutorial](https://handmadehero.org/) by the brilliant [Casey Muratori](https://mollyrocket.com/casey/about.html).
+The physics engine is based off talks done by [Erin Catto](https://github.com/erincatto) of [Box2D](http://box2d.org/) fame and works by iteratively solving a set of constraints.

 ## Features